 Because the most frequent winning margin is 1, you should expect close contests.
 And some permutations of even totals wind up tied (i.e., 4-4 lands exactly on 8) which means an under bet loses – and an over bet wins — whenever the decisive run or goal occurs in extra innings/overtime.

 How do I approach the key number when betting?

 So, now that you know the key number exists, what should you do about it?

 Simply be vigilant and picky about the numbers into which you bet, assuming you wager in an attempt to profit.
 Have a number in mind, and if you can’t get that number, just pass and wait for a more profitable opportunity.

 The most commonly applicable examples, again, come in the NFL.
 Well aware of the value of key numbers, sportsbooks often hang lines on either side of or right on them.

-If you like Dallas, you should likely bet them as soon as you can, unless you have some reason to believe the line will lengthen.
-That’s because, assuming equal likelihood of a move toward either team, a move toward Dallas hurts you more than a move toward Tampa helps.
-In other words, getting +7.5 versus +7 makes a large difference, where getting +8 instead of +7.5 doesn’t help all that much because games land on 8 infrequently.
+If you like Indianapolis, you should likely bet them as soon as you can, unless you have some reason to believe the line will lengthen.
+That’s because, assuming equal likelihood of a move toward either team, a move toward the Colts hurts you more than a move toward Jacksonville helps.
+In other words, getting +3.5 versus +3 makes a large difference.

-Of course, if you do like the Bucs or a similar bet – on the wrong side of a key number – you should immediately line shop.
-Check the line at every sportsbook where you can place a bet and see if any have -7 instead of -7.5.
+Of course, if you do like the Jags or a similar bet – on the wrong side of a key number – you should immediately line shop.
+Check the line at every sportsbook where you can place a bet and see if any have -3 instead of -3.5.

 What role does the price play?